Name: Yagupov Anatoliy Gennadiyevich

 Biography

-For a long time Anatoly was worried about the future.
-The answers to his questions, found in the Bible, prompted him to become a Christian.
-His wife supports him in the chosen beliefs.
+For a long time, Anatoliy was worried about the future.
+He found the answers to them in the Bible, and this prompted him to become a Christian in 2004.
+The wife supports the spouse in this choice.

-Anatoly's criminal prosecution led to the loss of his job and a sharp deterioration in his health - his chronic diseases had worsened.
+Anatoliy's criminal prosecution led to the loss of his job and a sharp deterioration in his health—his chronic illnesses worsened.

 Case History